Psychomotor Exam

-On January 1, 2017, the NREMT implemented the new scenario based psychomotor exam.
-Paramedic candidates are tested on (6) skills, including an integrated out-of-hospital (IOOH) scenario.
-The scenario will reflect either a pediatric, geriatric or adult patient.
-Each candidate will be provided with a trained paramedic partner and evaluated on his/her ability to manage a call, lead the team, effectively communicate, and maintain professionalism throughout the simulated patient encounter.
+On January 1, 2017, the National Registry implemented the new scenario-based psychomotor examination.
+Paramedic candidates are tested on six (6) skills, including an Integrated Out-of-Hospital (IOOH) scenario.
+The scenario will reflect either a pediatric, geriatric, or adult patient.
+Each candidate will be provided with a trained paramedic partner and evaluated on their ability to manage a call, lead a team, effectively communicate, and maintain professionalism throughout the simulated patient encounter.

-The NREMT developed a portfolio of vital skills that each paramedic student must master to qualify for the NRP Certification examination.
+The National Registry developed a portfolio of vital skills that each paramedic student must master to qualify for the NRP Certification examination.
 The program tracks each student's portfolio throughout the formative and summative phases of education in the laboratory, clinical, and field internship settings.
-The completed portfolio provides a mass of evidence that documents a candidate’s acquisition of psychomotor competency in the skills we currently evaluate on the 12-skill NRP Psychomotor Examination.
-All students that begin their paramedic program on or after August 1, 2016 are required to complete a portfolio that becomes a part of their permanent educational file and is a prerequisite to seeking NRP Certification.
+The completed portfolio provides a mass of evidence that documents a candidate’s acquisition of psychomotor competency in the skills we currently evaluate on the 12-skill NRP Psychomotor examination.
+All students that begin their paramedic program on or after August 1, 2016, are required to complete a portfolio that becomes a part of their permanent educational file and is a prerequisite to seeking NRP Certification.

-A Critical Fail Example: Integrated Out of Hospital Scenario
+A Critical Fail Example: Integrated Out-of-Hospital (IOOH) Scenario

 History of Paramedic Psychomotor Competency Portfolio (02/24/2015)